Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Introduction

 Fully resolved methods allow richer structures, but require a high numerical resolution, especially when material phases have different scales.
 The complex meshing and coupling often result in an unbearable computational cost, limiting the use of these methods.

-The purpose of this paper is to introduce a new approach which is fit for materials that have \emph{intermediate} properties, i.e., they posses no particular regularity, and are made by a relatively high number of fiber components.
-We propose an FRMs model inspired by the Immersed Boundary Method (IBM)~\cite{peskin2002}, and by its variational counterparts~\cite{boffi2008hyper, Heltai-2008-a, HeltaiCostanzo-2012-a, RoyHeltaiCostanzo-2015-a, HeltaiRotundo-2018-a}, where the elastic matrix and the fibers are modeled independently, and coupled through a non-slip condition.
-We aim at providing an efficient numerical method for FRMs that allows the modeling of complex networks of fibers, where one may also be interested in the elastic properties of single fibers, without requiring the resolution of the single fibers in the background elastic matrix.
+The purpose of this paper is to introduce an approach which is fit for materials that have \emph{intermediate} properties, i.e., they possess no particular regularity, and are made by a relatively high number of fiber components.
+Similarly to~\cite{radtke2010computational}, our model is inspired by the Immersed Boundary Method (IBM)~\cite{peskin2002}, and by its variational counterparts~\cite{boffi2008hyper, Heltai-2008-a, HeltaiCostanzo-2012-a, RoyHeltaiCostanzo-2015-a, HeltaiRotundo-2018-a}, where the elastic matrix and the fibers are modeled independently, and coupled through a non-slip condition.
+The model we present can be interepreted as a variation of the embedded reinforced method (see~\cite{goudarzi2019discrete} and the references therein), where we aim at providing an efficient numerical method for FRMs that allows the modeling of complex networks of fibers, where one may also be interested in the elastic properties of single fibers, without requiring the resolution of the single fibers in the background elastic matrix.
 From the computational point of view, this approach allows the use of two independent discretizations: one describing the fibers, and one describing the \emph{whole domain}, i.e., both the elastic matrix and the fibers.
-A distributed Lagrange multiplier is used to couple the independent grids, following the same spirit of the finite element immersed boundary method~\cite{boffi2003finite, boffi2008hyper}, separating the Cauchy stress of the whole material into a background uniform behavior and a \emph{excess} elastic behavior on the fibers.
+A distributed Lagrange multiplier is used to couple the independent grids, following the same spirit of the finite element immersed boundary method~\cite{boffi2003finite, boffi2008hyper}, separating the Cauchy stress of the whole material into a background uniform behavior and into an \emph{excess} elastic behavior on the fibers.

 Section \ref{sec:sec1} introduces the classical fully resolved model of a collection of fibers immersed in an elastic matrix.
 For simplicity, we do not include dissipative terms, and restrict our study to linearly elastic materials.
 The problem is then reformulated exploiting classical results of mixed methods (see Chapter 4 of \cite{boffi2013mixed}), following ideas similar to those found in \cite{boffi2017fictitious}, proving that both the continuous and discrete formulations we propose are well-posed with a unique solution.